mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/release-notes/index.md

 ## Notable Changes

-* lbmgr: improved healthchecking
+* lbmgr: Improved healthchecking
-  * instead of shelling out to `socat`, lbmgr now nativelly handles communication with haproxy
+  * Instead of shelling out to `socat`, lbmgr now nativelly handles communication with haproxy
-  * add more inforation about successful and failed healthcheck: size of the reply, time it took to write the command, fetch the result, total time
+  * Add more inforation about successful and failed healthcheck: size of the reply, time it took to write the command, fetch the result, total time
-  * make the check time out after 9 seconds, 1 second earlier than Mesos healthcheck would.
+  * Make the check time out after 9 seconds, 1 second earlier than Mesos healthcheck would.
 This way there is more verbose information about where the timeout occured.
-* integration tests refactoring and improvements
-* mesos-listener: added support for TASK_GONE_BY_OPERATOR event
+* mesos-listener: Added support for TASK_GONE_BY_OPERATOR event
-* mesos-listener: events for inexistant tasks are ignored
+* mesos-listener: Events for inexistant tasks are ignored
-* mesos-listener: make goroutines properly mark themselves as done during the termination
+* mesos-listener: Make goroutines properly mark themselves as done during the termination
-* mesos-listener: fix bugs in mesos-failover handling code:
+* mesos-listener: Fix bugs in mesos-failover handling code:
-  * prevent overriding of framework data in carried over tasks
+  * Prevent overriding of framework data in carried over tasks
-  * prevent carry-over logic from removing frameworks that may still be in use by the tasks in the active shapshot
+  * Prevent carry-over logic from removing frameworks that may still be in use by the tasks in the active shapshot
-* mesos-listener: no longer send inactive tasks to the clients, only those in TASK_RUNNING will be now present in the data offered to clients
+* mesos-listener: No longer send inactive tasks to the clients, only those in TASK_RUNNING will be now present in the data offered to clients
-* mesos-listener: improve integration tests and increase the tests coverage
+* mesos-listener: Improve integration tests and increase the tests coverage
-* update SDK used by Edge-LB from 0.42.3 to 0.54.2
+* Update SDK used by Edge-LB from 0.42.3 to 0.54.2
-  * this update also updates the Java JRE to 8u192 from 8u172 to address Java vulneralibities
+  * This update also updates the Java JRE to 8u192 from 8u172 to address Java vulneralibities
-* mesos-listener: code refactoring: naming, readability
-* bump haproxy used from 1.8.13 to 1.8.14
+* Bump haproxy used from 1.8.13 to 1.8.14
-* pool task container improvements:
+* Pool task container improvements:
-  * use -slim version of debian for smaller container
+  * Use -slim version of debian for smaller container
-  * install some basic debugging tooling
+  * Install some basic debugging tooling
-  * makes LBWORKDIR the working directory of the container
+  * Makes LBWORKDIR the working directory of the container
-  * removes some unnecessary tooling (iptables, syslogd, etc..)
+  * Removes some unnecessary tooling (iptables, syslogd, etc..)
-  * makes sure that only the necessary artifacts are copied into the container during the build (i.e. no more Dockerfile)
+  * Makes sure that only the necessary artifacts are copied into the container during the build (i.e. no more Dockerfile)
-  * be verbose when copying files during the container start
+  * Be verbose when copying files during the container start
-* fix a bug in haproxy templates used, that was preventing TLS+SNI to work
+* Fix a bug in haproxy templates used, that was preventing TLS+SNI to work

 ## Known Limitations